mlliarm/apl-in-bcn/README.md

 ## What
 - This is the website of the APLjk community in Barcelona, Spain.
-- The gatherings will be organized via meetup.com and will be held online for the time being.
+- The gatherings will be organized via meetup.com and will be held online.

 ## Birthday
 - 2021-11-30